hiroki-repo/x86node-SP1-zip/README.md

 # x86node-SP1-zip
 New Feautures

-Added SIMD Instruction using np21w i386 emulation(Neko Processor II mode) to dosbox_emu.dll!
+Added SIMD Instruction up to SSE3 using np21w i386 emulation(Neko Processor II mode) to dosbox_emu.dll!

 Added WINE and Windows 11 support for the aarch32 environment!